-Criterion 3 - Other children who meet the required standard for entry.
+Criterion 5 - Other children who meet the required standard for entry.

-Where there is a need to split any criterion places will then be offered in accordance with distance between the child's home and school (shortest distance = highest priority).
+Where there is a need to split any criterion places will then be offered by taking the child's total capped points score (best eight GCSE results including English and Mathematics).
+Where there is a further need to split any criterion places will be offered in accordance with distance between the child's home and school (shortest distance = highest priority).
 Distance will be calculated by the straight line measurement from the address point coordinate of the applicant's home address (as set by Ordinance Survey) to the centre point ("centroid") of the school (located at the centre of the doorway to the Headteacher's Office).
 (All distances are subject to changes which may occur with updates of mapping data).
 This applies equally to those living inside and outside the County's boundary.
-Where there is a further need to split any criterion places will be offered by taking the child's total capped points score (best eight GCSE results including English and Mathematics).
-Where there is a further need to split any criterion places will be offered by random allocation, ie allocated using a computerised random number generator.
+Where there is a further need to split any criterion places will be offered by random allocation, ie allocated using a computerised random number generator (the applicant with the lowest number will be offered the place).
 This process will be carried out by Warwickshire Admissions on behalf of the school, in the presence of a witness from Legal Services who is independent of the school and the admissions process.
+A fresh round of random allocation will be used each time a child is to be offered a place and two or more applicants cannot otherwise be separated.

-Any applications not submitted by 23.59 on 8 December 2023 will be regarded as late17.
-These applicants will be made a conditional offer for entry but places will only be offered to these applicants on GCSE results day in August 2024 if there is availability once unconditional offers have been made to those who applied by 23.59 on 8 December 2023 or whose application was accepted as on-time due to exceptional and unforeseen events preventing the student/parent/carer from meeting the deadline.
+Any applications not submitted by 23.59 on 5 December 2025 will be regarded as late17.
+These applicants will be made a conditional offer for entry but places will only be offered to these applicants on GCSE results day in August 2026 if there is availability once unconditional offers have been made to those who applied by 23.59 on 5 December 2025 or whose application was accepted as on-time due to exceptional and unforeseen events preventing the student/parent/carer from meeting the deadline.

 In the event that the school is over-subscribed, a waiting list will be formed.
 The waiting list will be ranked according to the oversubscription criteria given above.
 Each added child will require the waiting list to be ranked again in line with the published oversubscription criteria.
-The waiting list will be dissolved after 31 December 2024.
+The waiting list will be dissolved after 31 December 2026.
 Any place offered from the waiting list after the start of term must be accepted within one week and taken up within twenty school days of the offer having been made.
 In the event of this not happening, the offer will be withdrawn.